What should I do if my flight has been canceled or delayed? - KRDO

 Citing the spike in Omicron variant cases and in some cases bad weather, airlines have been canceling and delaying thousands of flights since December 23.

-The trend continued into New Year’s Day, with thousands more flights canceled.
+The trend continued into the early days of the new year, with thousands more flights canceled.
+And on Monday, a winter storm on the East Coast caused weather delays.

 While most flights are still proceeding, what if you’re one of the unlucky passengers?
-Here are some tips to help travelers navigate the system when flights are delayed or canceled:
+Here are some tips to help travelers navigate the system when flights are delayed or canceled whether by staff shortages, weather or other issues:

 Avoid getting trapped at the airport